bobbicodes/mecca/README.md

     d3 square eighth
     ds3 square eighth

 One file is used per instrument.
-It must end with a blank line.
 You'll likely find that by copy/pasting sections it is possible to build songs extremely quickly.

 # TODO